External Transfer Applicants

 - B or better grade, completed or in-progress, in the following courses:

-- Two college writing/English-composition courses (for more information on Cornell's guidelines for writing courses, please see the Knight Writing Institute's page on First-Year Writing Seminars)
+- Sophomore transfers (students who intend to enroll as sophomores) are required to take one intensive college writing/English-composition course.
+Students who intend to enroll as juniors should complete two intensive college writing/English-composition courses.
+For more information on Cornell’s guidelines for writing courses, please see the Knight Writing Institute’s page on First-Year Writing Seminars.

 - Calculus I